sijmenw/udacity-project05-vehicle-detection/README.md

 #### 2. Examples of test images

 Below are examples of images before and after detection.
-Some false positives are still detected (example 4).
-Overall the cars are detected well.

 Before 1: